soukoku/HelloSignApi/README.md

 ### Event model
-If this lib is used in an http server, then it can be used to parse the event callback data from HelloSign as well:
+If this lib is used in an http server, then it can be used to parse the webhook event callback data as well:

 ```cs
 string jsonData = ...;// somehow get the event callback json content